rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 Restart Unreal Engine, and create the LuaState for our dialogue system:

-* add new blueprint class
+* add new Blueprint Class
 * select 'LuaState' from 'all classes'
 * name it 'DialogueLuaState'